Atlas Mill Site 2023 Community Vision

 Background on the Community Vision

-There is no guarantee that future community use of the Atlas mill site will be achieved as the property is federal land administered by the Department of Energy (DOE).
-However, other communities have repurposed properties where clean-up has been completed.
+Presently, the UMTRA site is in the ownership of the Federal Government and will continue to be until closure of the remediation process.
+Local elected officials have been garnering support from Federal and state legislators for more than a decade for the eventual transfer of the land to County ownership.
+Other communities have repurposed properties where clean-up has been completed.
 For example, Grand Junction City is presently constructing Las Colonias City Park along the Colorado River at the site of another former uranium mill.
-If we try, a locally-developed outcome might also happen in Grand County.
 To learn about Las Colonias Park see:

 Survey Results